 Remember, use a mercantile stainless steel cleaner to make a stainless steel toaster’s exterior shine.
 For a streak-free shine with help of dampening a clean cloth with a pint of distilled white vinegar.

 Seventh Step: The final step is to reassemble it with care.
 First reunite the crumb removable tray, next reset the dials’ control setting, and finally, plug in the toaster.
 Here, you get back your brand new pop-up toaster, again.

 How to Clean a Toaster Oven?

-We all know that the toaster oven is much more than toasting.
+We all know that the toaster oven is much more than toast.
 It is commonly used for reheating and cooking foods.
-The extensive cleaning is much needed for its interior.
+Extensive cleaning is much needed for its interior.